 - True hardware P2P encryption for all sensitive data.

-- Application whitelisting which restricts the application software that can be used to only the software approved by you.
+- Application whitelisting which restricts the application software that can be used in your business to only the software you have approved.

 - File integrity monitoring.